Skip to content

 DimensionStatusValueImpact on Report

-Total MAUDE eventsGood2.48MFull history available
+Total MAUDE eventsGood2.50MFull history available

-Embedding coverageGood87-91%Vector search mostly works
+Embedding coverageGood87-91%Vector search works

 What Each Gap Means